kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 CODING
 ------------
-Going back to our ViewControlller.
+Going back to our ViewController.
 Here we'll also store this token in the app inside UserDefaults.
-This is not a ver secure way to persist this type of data.
+This is not a very secure way to persist this type of data.
 Really, it's not secure and you’d really want to use something like the keychain, but for demonstration purposes we’ll use UserDefaults.

      UserDefaults.standard.set(credential.oauthToken, forKey: "token")
          self.accessToken = credential.oauthToken